 Examiners as part of the ARRL VEC program.
 The club was

 founded in 1964 and has been designated an ARRL Special

 Service Club since 1984.

-Classes will be offered starting on Monday, September 8th, 2014 at the Benjamin Wilson Community Center.
+Classes will be offered starting this spring at the Benjamin Wilson Community Center.
+Stay tuned

 NEXT CLUB MEETING